 sign the form until you are in front of the FAA Inspector.

 CANCELLATION POLICY FOR INSPECTION SEMINARS

-lead time to attend.
-Therefore, NO Refunds will be authorized,
+Additionally, participants will need lead time to attend.
+Therefore,

-required- ask about policies, rules and restrictions) Stand by seat
+(documentation required- ask about policies, rules and restrictions)

-may be use when room is available in a class, with the same instructor, or another
+Stand by seat may be use when room is available in a class or

 another participant cancels and is good for one year.
 However, they

 are only an option 72 hours before course start date.